MrJSwotinsky/Python_2025_2026/Unit_00_Intro_to_Python/Lessons/2025_09_17_Wednesday_More_on_Python.md

 - [ ] I can identify the different versions of Python, explain the rationale behind what type of updates each recieves, and describe potential compatability issues.
 - [ ] I can explain what it an "implementation of Python" is, and identify examples of various implementations of Python.
 - [ ] I know what extension is required for all Python files.
+- [ ] I can identify alternatives to Python.

 **AGENDA:**